Cr1ssJ/Wazuh-Detection-Lab-MITRE-ATTACK-Adversary-Simulation/README.md

 ```
 git clone https://github.com/redcanaryco/atomic-red-team.git
 ```
-This will download the Atomic Red Team Powershell module and the library of tomic tests to C:\AtomicRedTeam\ (by default).
-You should see it fetching a lot of technique scripts.
+This will download the Atomic Red Team Powershell module and the library of tomic tests to C:\AtomicRedTeam\ (by default). ou should see it fetching a lot of technique scripts.

 Import the module (if needed): If the install doesn't auto-import, run:
 ```